Table of contents

 Asperger syndrome (AS) is a variant of autism and is classified as a disorder of neural and mental development, affecting the patient’s mental health.
 It differs from other forms of autism primarily in that there is usually unimpaired speech development and no reduction in intelligence.

-Characteristics of children with Asperger syndrome include difficulties in social interaction and communication skills as well as differences in perception and stimulus processing (including in particular sensory hypersensitivity and hyposensitivity and difficulties in stimulus filtering) and often extraordinary interests and talents.
+Characteristics of children with Asperger syndrome include difficulties in social interactions, social situations, and communication skills as well as differences in perception and stimulus processing (including in particular sensory hypersensitivity and hyposensitivity and difficulties in stimulus filtering) and often extraordinary interests and talents.

 Is Asperger Syndrome Genetic?